-The Safe Schools Project of Santa Cruz County (SSP) works in collaboration with local schools and local and state-wide community organizations to provide the best information and practices in regards to creating safe and inclusive schools, avoid duplication in resources and services, and utilize successful models where they may exist to support safer schools for LGBTIQ youth and their allies.
+The Safe Schools Project of Santa Cruz County (SSP) works in collaboration with local schools and local and state-wide community organizations to provide the best information and practices in regards to creating safe and inclusive schools, avoid duplication in resources and services, and utilize successful models where they may exist to support safer schools for LGBTQ+ youth and their allies.

-The overall goal of SSP is for every queer and queer-friendly student, parent, and staff person in the K-12 system within Santa Cruz County to be knowledgeable of AB 537 and the rights that each has to be safe on campus without bullying or harassment.
+The overall goal of SSP is for every queer and queer-friendly student, parent, and staff person in the K-12 system within Santa Cruz County and beyond to know their rights and to feel safe on every school campus without bullying or harassment.

-- Identify “safe persons” (faculty and staff) within each school district regarding AB 537 enforcement.
+- Support safe and inclusive “safe persons” (faculty and staff) and programs within each school.

 - Work with school administrators to create a “safe schools campaign” within each school district.

 - Work with PTA’s, Site Council’s, adult allies, and “community teams” within each school district to create safe and inclusive schools for all students.

-- Maintain a resource website for the Safe Schools Project in English and Spanish.
+- Maintain a resource website for the Safe Schools Project.

 Safe Schools Project’s Organizational Partners